Jewel Marketing

 This is particularly useful for longer blogs, as the option of downloading something and reading it later is often an easier sell than insisting someone on their smartphone commit to a twelve-minute read right on the spot.
 And longer blogs tend to be more special and more thorough anyway, making them more amenable to this sort of embellishment.

-4. Repurpose Blog Content As An Audio Version
+4. Repurpose Blog Content as Audio or Video

-You'll need a person.
-And you'll also need a slightly-adjusted, more conversational, narration-friendly version of the text.
-For example, if a narrator were reading this article, each bullet point would need to be written out in a style of "Method Number 4: Repurpose Your Content As Audio," or something similar.
+However, you'll need a more narration-friendly version of the text.
+For instance, if a narrator were reading this article out loud, each bullet point would need to be written out in a style of "Method Number 4: Repurpose Blog Content As Audio or Video," or something similar.

 If you're a startup or small company, your CEO and other prominent employees might have more LinkedIn followers than your company does.
-And posts without links travel a lot farther than posts with them.
-So you can get quite a bit more mileage by condensing suitable blog articles to something the length of a personal (and linkless) social post.
+So you can get quite a bit more mileage by condensing suitable blog articles to something the length of a personal LinkedIn social post (where long posts can do well).

 And as an added bonus, such personal-style content can be a good way to kickstart an employee advocacy program.
 Because when the CEO or other leaders make an effort on social, it sets an example for others to follow.